 This story also addresses an issue I've never quite been able to resolve about forgiveness: we're taught to forgive those who hurt us; but what do we do about forgiving those who hurt others--especially people we care about?

-"Crosswort Puzzle" first appeared SWORD & SORCERESS 22 in 2007, and it is in the first volume of TREASURES OF ALBION.
+"Crosswort Puzzle" first appeared SWORD & SORCERESS 22 in 2007 and is also in the first volume of TREASURES OF ALBION.